Germany - Education

 At a glance

-Germany is the world’s top donor country to education, but high costs for students in Germany distort the picture; bilateral programs increasingly focus on vocational training
+Germany is the world’s top donor country to education, but high costs for students in Germany distort the picture

-This funding pattern largely overlaps with the priorities for Germany’s global education policy detailed in BMZ’s education strategy, published in 2015.
-It defines three priority sectors: a) basic education, b) vocational training, and c) post-secondary education.
-Geographically, it places a focus on Africa, and increasingly on countries affected by fragility and conflict.
-It further aims at providing equal opportunities for access to education for all children, improving the quality of education (e.g. through teacher training), inclusiveness, and gender equality.
-Vocational training is a particular focus for Germany.
+This funding pattern largely aligns with the priorities for Germany’s global education policy detailed in the BMZ’s education strategy, published in 2015, which defines three priority sectors: 1) basic education, 2) vocational training, and 3) post-secondary education.
+The strategy places a focus on the African continent and, increasingly, on countries affected by fragility and conflict, aiming to provide equal opportunities for access to education for all children, improve the quality of education (e.g., through teacher training), and promote inclusiveness and gender equality.
+Vocational training is a focus for Germany.
 The government stresses the added value of Germany’s support in this area given its long-standing expertise and the success of the German dual vocational training system, in which training is partly school-based and partly company-based.

-BMZ drives the formation and implementation of Germany’s development assistance, including for education.
-Priorities are set by the relevant program areas, taking into account partners’ preferences.
-The department for ‘Global Issues – Sector Policies’, and within it the ‘Education and Digital World’ (‘Bildung und digitale Welt’, Referat 303) division, develops BMZ’s overall education policy, provides operational guidance for the implementation of projects, and represents Germany on the GPE Board.
-However, programming of bilateral development assistance for education is driven by regional divisions.
-Based on overarching priorities and regional quotas, the regional divisions develop projects in cooperation with partner countries, and are responsible for the allocation of Germany’s bilateral development assistance.
+The Directorate-General 4 ‘International development policy; 2030 Agenda; climate’ and within it the ‘Education’ division’ (division 402), develops the BMZ’s overall education policy, provides operational guidance for the implementation of projects, and represents Germany on the GPE Board.
+However, the programming of bilateral development assistance for education is driven by regional divisions.
+Based on overarching priorities and regional quotas, the regional divisions develop projects in cooperation with partner countries and are responsible for the allocation of Germany’s bilateral development assistance.